jalevitt/RTEEG-fMRI/README.md

 EEG-LLAMAS is dependent upon Labstreaminglayer and PsychToolbox.

-Under development by Joshua Levitt of the Lewis Neuro lab at Boston University.
+Under development by Joshua Levitt of the Lewis Neuro lab at MIT.
-For more info, please communicate either via Github or by email at JaLevitt@bu.edu
+For more info, please communicate either via Github or by email at JaLevitt@mit.edu